 - Let’s say that for one day, there would be no laws or rules, and you could do anything without consequences.
 What would you do?

-- Is there anything in the world that would make you give up travelling?
+- Is there anything in the world that would make you give up traveling?

-Dear nominees, I hope you take the time to answer the questions above, make you own list of bloggers to get nominated for the Liebster Award, and ask them anything you’re curious to discover about them.
+Dear nominees, I hope you take the time to answer the questions above.
+Then, make your own list of bloggers to nominate for the Liebster Award and ask them anything you’re curious to discover about them.
 Good luck! 🙂